dcdjr/disclosure-ethics/README.md

 - Zero-day retention and the U.S. Vulnerabilities Equities Process (VEP)
 - Impact of disclosure timing on user safety and risk
 - Log4Shell timeline and ethical implications

-## Purpose
-This paper demonstrates analytical reasoning, cybersecurity domain understanding, and the ability to communicate complex security concepts clearly in a structured research format.